 See here a video post "Soft Shelled 🏐Bouncy Raw 🐣Egg Kids 🔬⚗️⚖️ Science 101 🎥 Series 🎇."

-👧🏻Julia and 👦🏼Adrian just made these 🐣Easter Franny's Tatales 🍪 cookies, recipe from CCelebrate Easter book.
+👧🏻Julia and 👦🏼Adrian just made these 🐣Easter Franny's Tatales 🍪 cookies, following the recipe from Celebrate Easter book.

 Ingredients: (makes 5 dozen cookies ~ cut the ingredients in half if you would like to make less)